ajaymarathe/bootcatch-themes/README.md

 ## Usage

-Below are the few way to integrate bootcach in your project.
+Below are the few way to integrate bootcatch in your project.

 ## Clone